 - Add the remaining ingredients, except the oysters, parsley and green onions, and simmer on low until the potatoes and mushrooms are tender.

-- Slowly pour in the oysters, cook for another 5 minutes until oysters form tight little balls, and serve with parsley and green onions.
+- Slowly pour in the oysters, cook for another 5 minutes until oysters form tight little balls, and serve with parsley and green onions on top.